Please find information on prices and shipping below.

 Prices & Ordering Information

 Shipping rates vary according to weight, destination and speed of delivery.
-Items can be shipped via regular airmail small packet or EMS express special delivery.
+Items can be shipped via regular mail or special delivery.
 Please contact for rates:

 PAYPAL is the best, as they will automatically convert the yen amount into your local currency.
 After you make your order (by e-mail), you will be sent a bill from PAYPAL.
 As soon as confirmation of the payment is made, your merchandise will be sent.